dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     because of their massive cost structures and their need to flexibly reposition themselves in anticipation of unpredictable global economic trends

-### water, irrigation and desalinization

-# Misc

-### fusion

-- "game-ending. if you get fusion, you win the game." 'nuff said

-### supply chain "dimension"

-- supply chain dimension of the American & Global Economies
-  - reference arguments from article on regulating conflict minerals trade in african nations
-  - elaborate on mechanics/dynamics of shifting supply chains
-    - especially in the context of novel materials/fabrication tech

 # Law and Rights of Individuals in Inter/National Law